PitPik/circularjs/documentation/API.md

 Component({
   selector: 'my-app',
   template: '{{text}}',
-  // initialize: true, // only for main app
+  // initialize: true, // only for main app; or use App() instead.
 },
 class MyApp {
   constructor() {